OUSmartInfrastructure/IoT_over_Swarm/README.md

 # IoT_over_Swarm
-This project is for setting up a green-roof IoT device to communicate using the Swarm M138 boards over satellite network.
+This project is for setting up a green-roof IoT device to communicate with a Swarm M138 board over spacebee satellite network.
-The objectives of the project are to monitor and manage green spaces, promote environmental sustainability, and leverage advanced technologies for positive social and ecological impacts.
+The objectives of the project are to monitor and manage green spaces, promote environmental sustainability, and leverage on advanced IoT technologies.
 ### Project Objectives
 * Promote Remote Monitoring: The project seeks to promote remote monitoring of green roofs in real-time;enabling constant observation and analysis of environmental conditions including temperature, humidity, moisture levels, light intensity, wind speed,  air quality, and biodivisty.
 * Promote Environmental Sustainability: The project contributes to environmental sustaninability by promoting green spaces, reducing heat island effects in urban areas, and improving air quality.